Ground Lease Vs. Land Lease

 LinkedIn

 The terms “ground lease” and “land lease” are often used interchangeably in real estate transactions.
 They refer to a specific type of arrangement in which one party leases land to another for an extended period, typically allowing the lessee to construct a building on the land.
 A clear understanding of what they are, as well as their benefits and drawbacks, is crucial for any investor or business owner entering into such an agreement.
+Because these deals can be complicated and have long-term financial consequences, many parties choose to consult commercial real estate attorneys in New York, such as our team at Avenue Law Firm, to review, negotiate, and structure their ground lease arrangements.

-Given the intricacies of lease agreements, it can be immensely beneficial to seek professional guidance.
-A New York commercial real estate lawyer can provide valuable assistance in navigating these complex transactions.
-At Avenue Law Firm, our team of New York commercial real estate attorneys can help clarify the nuances of ground and land leases, and assist in ensuring that agreements are structured in a way that best serves the interests of our clients.
-By leveraging our team’s comprehensive knowledge of real estate law, we assist clients in avoiding potential pitfalls and capitalizing on opportunities in the dynamic New York real estate market.
+At Avenue Law Firm, we can help clarify the details of ground and land leases and assist in structuring agreements to serve the interests of clients.
+With extensive knowledge of real estate law, we help clients avoid potential pitfalls and capitalize on opportunities in the dynamic New York real estate market.
 Contact us today at (212) 729-4090 to schedule a consultation.

 What is a Ground Lease?